The January Divorce Phenomenon

 Rachel’s Divorce Survival Tips

-- Seek legal advice early – you’ll avoid expensive mistakes and experienced professionals can provide reassurance and guidance
+- Seek legal advice early – This will avoid expensive mistakes and you’ll find that experienced professionals will provide reassurance at this difficult time as well as guidance

-- Don’t choose a DIY Divorce – these often cause problems later on resulting in additional expense anyway
+- Don’t choose a DIY Divorce – these frequently cause problems later on resulting in additional expense anyway

 - Consider mediation – often a less expensive but effective option for many couples